rubensfernando/gruponews-backup/_posts/2014-09-06-construindo-casa-senhor.md

 ---
 ID: 3917
-post_title: Construindo a casa do Senhor
+title: Construindo a casa do Senhor
 image-xl: ""
 image-l: ""
 image-sq-l: ""